waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis 55 (Agent-Generated):** Interact with the TOWN_MAP at (3, 0) by pressing 'A'.
 If a text box appears, press 'B' while the text box is displayed. **Result:** Failed.
 Interacting with the TOWN_MAP did not consistently produce a text box, making the hypothesis untestable.
 - **Hypothesis 56 (Self-Generated):** Pressing the 'B' button from the overworld will cancel the movement lock. **Result:** Success!
 Movement was unlocked after pressing 'B'.
 - **Dana's Gift:** DANA called from Route 38.
 She has a gift for me.
-- **`reachable_unseen_tile_finder`**: A tool to process map data and determine which of the 'Potentially Reachable Unseen Tiles' are actually reachable from my current position.
-This will help address the persistent system alert and make exploration more systematic.